-Keto Diet – 4 Months Of Dieting – My Thoughts And Results!
+Keto Diet – One Year Mark- My Thoughts And Results!

-I first wrote this article back in May of 2018 and it’s been about 10 months now since I started the Keto Diet.
+I first wrote this article back in May of 2018 and it’s been over a year now since I started the Keto Diet.
 I’m thrilled with the results and have lost about 50 pounds so far.
-It’s slow going but the weight continues to come off.
+That means a weight loss of around 5 pounds a month which is awesome!
 I’ll continue to update this article with updated goals and what’s been working for me so far.

 I wanted to share my thoughts about it and my results thus far.
 The purpose of this article is not to persuade you to go on it too, but rather to share my experiences and results thus far and then you can see if it’s a viable option for you as well.

 The Keto Diet is hugely popular right now and understandably so.
 There’s also a lot of controversy surrounding it too.
 Is it a healthy way to eat?
 Does Keto have possible unhealthy side effects?
 My journey on the Keto Diet continues.

 My experience 10 months in leads me to believe it’s not just another fad diet but rather a healthy eating option.
 If you haven’t heard about the Keto Diet you can google it – there are loads of very good informative articles written about it and a terrific Keto cookbook with delicious recipes too.
 Personally, I didn’t need to spend hours researching it.
 I learned what to eat and what not to eat and began my dieting journey in the first week of May.
 I haven’t looked back since.

 Over the past two months, I started adding some healthy carbs back into my diet.
 I still avoid high carb food like pasta, potatoes (which I only have a tiny portion if the craving is out of control), rice, and most bread.
 My weight loss is a little slower but, I’m still losing weight, and that’s a great thing!